NFL To Pull Draft Picks For Teams Who Violate League’s Mask Protocol

-The NFL released another team-wide memo on Wednesday which detailed further punishments for coaches that continue to violate its COVID mask rules.

-After undergoing the third week of games, the NFL now threatened suspensions and forfeiture of draft picks for teams that fail to comply with the face covering regulations, according to a memo from ESPN reporter Adam Schefter.
+The NFL released another league-wide memo on Wednesday that detailed further punishments for coaches who continue to violate its COVID-19 mask rules.
+After three weeks of active play, the NFL is now threatening to suspend teams that fail to comply with the face-covering regulations or force them to forfeit their draft picks, according to ESPN reporter Adam Schefter.

-The memo, which was sent out to coaching staffs, general managers, and team executives, has been described as being written in a tone that is strongly worded by the league’s Vice President Troy Vincent.

-Vincent stated that the rules are put in place under recommendation of both the NFL’s and independent medical advisors.
+The memo, which Schefter called “strongly worded,” was sent out to coaching staff, general managers, and team executives by the league’s Vice President Troy Vincent.
+He stated that the rules are put in place under the recommendations of both the NFL’s and separate medical advisors.

-He said that medical experts have “emphasized the need to remain vigilant and disciplined in following the processes and protocols put in place by agreement with the NFLPA as well as by state and local governments.”
+In the memo, Vincent wrote that medical experts have “emphasized the need to remain vigilant and disciplined in following the processes and protocols put in place by agreement with the NFLPA as well as by state and local governments.”

-The league sent an initial warning on September 14 to further emphasize the importance of face coverings.
-In the statement, which was sent to all 32 teams, the NFL stated that it was required for all coaches to wear an article covering their nose and mouth at all times while on the sidelines of the games, and failure to do so would result in significant fines to both the organization and the individual at fault.
+The league sent an initial warning on September 14 to emphasize the importance of face coverings.
+In the statement, which was sent to all 32 teams, the NFL stated that all coaches are required to wear a face-covering that covers their nose and mouth at all times while on the sidelines of the games, and failure to do so would result in significant fines to both the organization and the individual at fault.

 A team’s staff members have the option of sporting a mask, neck gaiter, or a face shield.

-According to a report from TMZ, head coaches Sean Payton, Pete Carroll, and Kyle Shanahan are just a few who have racked up fees totaling over $300,000.
-The individuals were each docked $100,000 while the team incurred a $250,000 fee.
+According to a report from TMZ, head coaches Sean Payton, Pete Carroll, and Kyle Shanahan are just a few of the coaches who have racked up fines totaling over $300,000.
+The individuals were each fined $100,000 while the team incurred a $250,000 fine.

 After Carolina Panthers Matt Rhule was called out numerous times for negating the protocol, he vowed to be better in weeks to come.